Ripulvig18/Influncer-s-Instagram-account-analysis-using-SQL/README.md

-   SELECT c.post_category,
+-  SELECT c.post_category,

-   Case
+   CASE

-      when d.month_name IN ("January", "February", "March") then "Q1"
+      WHEN d.month_name IN ("January", "February", "March") THEN "Q1"

-      when d.month_name IN ("April", "May", "June") then "Q2"
+      WHEN d.month_name IN ("April", "May", "June") THEN "Q2"

-      when d.month_name IN ("July", "August", "September") then "Q3"
+      WHEN d.month_name IN ("July", "August", "September") THEN "Q3"

-   end as Quarter,
+   END as Quarter,

    SUM(c.comments) as total_comments,